 A breach of the Safety, Health, and Welfare at Work Act 2005 can encompass various failures by the employer, such as:

-- Inadequate provision or maintenance of a safe workplace, machinery, and equipment.
+- Inadequate safe workplace, machinery, and equipment provision or maintenance.

 - Insufficient prevention of risks could harm the employee’s health, including exposure to physical agents, loud noises, vibration, and unsafe use of articles or substances.

-- Failure to prevent improper conduct or behavior that could harm employees, such as bullying and sexual harassment.
+- Failure to prevent improper conduct or behaviour that could harm employees, such as bullying and sexual harassment.

 - Inadequate training and instruction for employees to perform their jobs safely.